sharmilisrinivasan/100-coding-problems/Problem11_DP/README.md

 **Format of the input file**:

 _First line_ : Two space separated integers N and Q.

-_Next N lines_ : N space separated integers denoting frequency of each cell _Next Q lines_ : Five space separated integers and a space separated characted C denoting T x1 y1 x2 y2 C where C is the color.
+_Next N lines_ : N space separated integers denoting frequency of each cell.

+_Next Q lines_ : Five space separated integers and a space separated characted C denoting T x1 y1 x2 y2 C where C is the color.

 **Format of the output file**:

 For each test case output desired answer in a separate line.

 ### Sample